mehdimkz/Bupa-Exchange-Rates-Analysis/README.md

 To run the script, follow one of the methods below:
  1. Command Line:
-Open the command line interface and navigate to the directory where the script exchange_rate.py is located.
+Open the command line interface and navigate to the directory where the script `exchange_rate.py` is located.
 Then execute the following command:
 ```
 python exchange_rate.py
 ```
 2. Jupyter Notebook:
-Open Jupyter Notebook and navigate to the directory where the 'exchange_rate2.ipynb' file is located.
+Open Jupyter Notebook and navigate to the directory where the `exchange_rate.ipynb` file is located.
 Open the file and run the cells inside the notebook to execute the script.

 This will generate the following outputs: